ggandor/leap.nvim/README.md

 * **Smooth**: while typing the search pattern, your brain can already start processing the label.

+### Extras

+While Leap has deeply thought-through, opinionated default motions, it also provides (or has API for) useful orthogonal features, like:

+ * **Native search integration**: when finishing a `/` or `?` search, visible matches can automatically be labeled for quick access.

+ * **Treesitter integration**: parent nodes can be selected either directly via labels, or in an incremental way (with labels being available the whole time).

+Leap also bundles a module for so-called **remote actions**, which allows operations at a distance, and even lets you predefine **remote text objects**, for extra comfort.
+For example, copying a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the paragraph with a regular leap motion as the "laser pen".

 ## 🚀 Getting started

 ### Status